St0RM53/EthernetMonitor/README.md

 When you run the program for the first time, a tray icon will appear:

-- 🟢 **Green icon** – Ethernet is running at or above the expected speed.
+- ⚪ **Standard icon** – Ethernet is running at or above the expected speed.
 - 🔴 **Red icon** – Speed is lower than expected or connection is down.

 ### Right-click the tray icon to open the menu.
 Here's what each option does: